 |Early Bird Discount Until November 4||Full Registration Until January 10||Late Registration Until January 24|

 No, there will be no on-site registration.
-The last day to register is January 24, 2020.
+The last day to register was January 24, 2020.

 Absolutely!
 Please reach out to Sonia Park to learn more about opportunities to support this important work.